YuriyIvon/DatabaseBenchmark/README.md

 #### Boolean
 Generates a random Boolean.
 Its `Weight` attribute specifies the probability of the `true` value in the range between 0 and 1.

+#### Collection
+Generates a collection of values produced by another generator.
+Can be used, for example, to populate array columns or generate lists of values for queries using `In` operator.

+* `MinLength` - the minimum collection length.
+* `MaxLength` - the maximum collection length.
+* `SourceGeneratorOptions` - the underlying generator options - can be any of the other types.

 #### ColumnItem
 Randomly picks a value from a list retrieved from a table column in the target database.
 Uses the same logic as the [ListItem generator](#listitem_generator), but a different primary source.